wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 #### 10.7 Install paraview
 In order to postprocessing the topology optimization results, paraview is required to be installed. <br>

+Before install paraview, the openGL library should be installed: <br>
+> sudo apt-get install freeglut3-dev <br>

+Then install paraview by: <br>
-> sudo apt install paraview
+> sudo apt install paraview <br>

 To get paraview work properly, the display server should be changed from Wayland to Xorg.
 One need to edit the custom.conf file in /etc/gdm3. <br>
 > sudo nano /etc/gdm3/custom.conf <br>